Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 Our answer is simple: 'We aren't on vacation.
 Traveling is how we live our lives - it's our lifestyle.'

 But there's more to it than this simple statement.
-A Nomad Life takes some forethought and planning.
+Our Nomad Life takes some forethought and planning.
 There are definite tasks that we do to make our lifestyle work.
 We offer our ideas below.

 Research and Trip Planning

-The first step is deciding where to go, a task that each person must do for themselves, but if you are looking for ideas, you might peruse the stories of our travels, on the 'Searching the World for People Friendly Cities' pages elsewhere on this website.
-For us, this is a continuous job as the end of each trip is the beginning of the next.
+The first step is deciding where to go, a task that each person must do for themselves.
+If you are looking for ideas, you might peruse the stories of our travels, on the 'Searching the World for People Friendly Cities' pages elsewhere on this website.

-Research to learn as much as possible before the next journey is essential as it vastly enhances appreciation and enjoyment of the place - its history, culture, customs, cuisine.
-A good guide book is a prerequisite - one for each country, most recent edition.
+Research to learn as much as possible before the next journey is essential as it vastly enhances appreciation and enjoyment of any place we visit - its history, culture, customs, cuisine.
+A good guide book is a prerequisite - usually one for each country, most recent edition.
 We prefer Rough Guide, others use Lonely Planet and there are other good ones, too.
-Most countries and cities have good websites with information.
-Country and city maps are valuable navigation aids - more on this later.

 As our research progresses - we develop lists of specific places that are of interest.
 Included are the more well known tourist attractions, of course, as well as museums, buildings of special architectural design or civic, religious, or historic importance.
 As we continue our research on what makes cities 'People Friendly', we also include walks through various residential neighborhoods and parks, search for transportation centers and ride buses, trams and subways.